Your Source For Obscure TV!

-The series premiered on Monday, September 25th, 1961 with an installment called “The Floater,” in which Teddy involves herself in the case of an unidentified corpse found in a river.
+The series premiered on Monday, September 25th, 1961 with an installment called “The Floater” in which Teddy involves herself in the case of an unidentified corpse found in a river.
 A mysterious tattoo on the corpse is the only clue to and it leads her to a tattoo parlor.

 Cecil Smith called the premiere “pure unadulterated junk,” explaining that “there was some unmotivated idiocy about a tattoo parlor (WHY did she [Teddy] get herself tattooed?) and a brutal and completely unnecessary fist fight in a restaurant that had absolutely nothing to do with the plot–violence for the sake of violence” [1].
-And Jack Gould criticized the portrayal of Teddy:
+Jack Gould criticized the overall portrayal of Teddy:

 However, instead of making the point quietly and keeping it in everyday perspective, which so easily could have been a delightful innovation in characterization, the program went the usual Hollywood route of using the absence of speech and hearing as a primary, melodramatic end in itself.
 The wife’s inability to communicate vocally placed her in peril when she set out to assist her husband in the pursuit of a modern Bluebeard.
 [2]

-Lansing defended 87th Precinct in January of 1962, explaining that he expected negative reaction from critics for two reasons: first, the first episode “was a bad choice for the opener” and second, critics in general seem to react poorly to new shows [3].
+Lansing defended 87th Precinct in January 1962, explaining he had expected negative reaction from critics for two reasons: first, the first episode “was a bad choice for the opener” and second, critics in general seem to react poorly to new shows [3].
 No direct changes were made due to the criticism, said Lansing, “except that as we go along naturally we work better together and get more style.
 The interesting thing is that one eastern TV editor who was one of the most critical now calls us the most improved show of the season” [4].

 Indeed, Cecil Smith wrote that the January 22nd, 1962 episode “seemed to me far above the lackluster level of this police series,” that was “filled with sharp, crackling, funny dialogue and contained delightful touches” (he praised the writer of the episode, Jonathan Latimer, for the improvement) [5].
 On February 13th, Aleen MacMinn reported in The Los Angeles Times that 87th Precinct was likely to return for the 1962-1963 season [6].
-And on March 17th, Seymour Korman wrote in The Chicago Daily Tribune that the series, “after a rocky start, is doing well and NBC assures the series will continue for some time” [7].
+And on March 17th, Seymour Korman wrote in The Chicago Daily Tribune that 87th Precinct, “after a rocky start, is doing well and NBC assures the series will continue for some time” [7].

 Works Cited: